 - Less expensive than silicone breast implants

-After well over a decade of research into the safety of silicone breast implants, the FDA re-approved them in 2006 for use with women over the age of 22.
-Silicone breast implants today are much more advanced than ever before, and they deliver exceptional results that are very safe.
+After more than a decade of research into the safety of silicone breast implants, the FDA re-approved them in 2006 for use with women over the age of 22.
 The implant consists of a silicone shell containing a cohesive silicone gel material.

 Frequently Asked Questions About Breast Augmentation Surgery